Rob Bell’s Man-Centered Gospel is no Gospel at All

 This is the very situation contemplated by Paul in his letters to Timothy.
 Paul warns him of a time to come when people will not endure sound doctrine.
 The wording may seem strange to us.
 It is simply saying regular folks will not accept the simple teaching of the Bible.
 They will put their feelings, their intellects and the information they saw on the Discovery Channel above the revealed Word of God.
 A time will come when many people will choose rebellion over submission.

 When a person chooses to reject God, the Holy Spirit comes alongside that person and touches their conscience.
 He brings conviction into their heart and mind attempting to steer them back to God.
 Jesus mentions that Paul is kicking at the goads when He confronts Paul on the road to Damascus.
-Goads were sharpened sticks that farmers would attached to their oxen to stop them from veering off or breaking valuable equipment.
+Goads were sharpened sticks that farmers would attach to their oxen to stop them from veering off or breaking valuable equipment.
 The sharp stick would poke the ox if it tried to go a way that was bad for it.
 It was a much lesser pain of annoyance to avoid a greater and more permanent tragedy.

 It is also a wonderful act of mercy.